SymfonyCasts/symfony5/sfcasts/ep5-security/install.md

 The *other* reason is that, once we make it to the maintenance shed on other side of the compound, we're going to explore Symfony's new security system, called the "authenticator" system.
 Ooh.
 If you've used the old system, you'll feel right at home.
-If you're new to Symfony security, slow clap!
-You chose a great time to start.
+If you're new to Symfony security, you chose a great time to start.
 The new system is easier to learn and understand... but it's also more powerful.

 ## Project Setup